shawnhcsung/memo/computer_science/c_and_c++/c_and_c++.md

 - **Text**: aka code segment, contains executable instructions
   - The text segment is usually placed below the heap or stack to prevent overflows from overwriting it
   - This segment is sharable, only a single copy needs to be in memory
-- **Data**: stores the global and static variables that are already initialized
+- **Data**: stores the global, static constant and external variables that are already initialized
   - Initialized data segment
 - **BSS**: named after an ancient assembler operator "block started by symbol"
   - Uninitialized data segment
-  - The bss segment stores the uninitialized **file scope** variables
+  - The bss segment stores the uninitialized static and global variables
   - Data in this segment will be initialized to 0
+  - Uninitialized variables do not have to occupy actual disk space in the objet file
 - **Heap**: stores the variables that are allocated by `malloc()` or other variances
   - The heap requires pointers to access it
   - The memory is not allocated discontinuously